Shashwatrwt/DISTIBUY-Fault-Tolrant-Distributed-database-system/README.md

 ## Status

 This project is currently under development.
+The initial C++ node configuration is implemented in `core/src/main.cpp`.

+Implemented so far:

+- Node identity, host, and port configuration
+- Node configuration validation
+- Peer configuration with duplicate-ID and self-ID checks
+- Node lifecycle status reporting
+- Cluster size and majority quorum calculation
+- Peer lookup by node ID

 ## Planned Features